 Communism failed in the 20th century, but is allowing the super-rich to dictate to the rest of humanity the only alternative system?
-Perhaps we need to design a socialist system, which also recognizes achievement.
+Perhaps we need to design a socialist system, which also recognizes achievement.-Slavoj Zizek, "Is it true that only progressive billionaires can save humanity?"

 Bill Gates, the second-richest person on Earth, has repeatedly criticized capitalism.
 Back in 2015 he explained his reasoning was based on a simple ecological calculation: the use of fossil fuels has to be radically reduced if we are to avoid a global catastrophe, and the private sector is too selfish to produce clean and economical alternatives to fossil fuels, which means humanity has to act outside market forces.
 Gates himself plans to spend $2 billion of his own money on green energy, even though there’s no fortune to be made from it, and he called on fellow billionaires to help make the US fossil-free by 2050 with similar philanthropy.